tfwio/smfio/doc/smfio-tech-ref.md

   the names in parentheses after each of the synth leads, pads, and sound effects are, in particular, intended only as guides.

+> Also Note: Numbers as defined here are -= 1 in their binary form (one less than the value shown in the table).

 ```text
  1. Acoustic Grand Piano                65.
 Soprano Sax
  2. Bright Acoustic Piano               66.
 Alto Sax